check-spelling/check-spelling-docs/Event-descriptions.md

 - Add a `pull_request` or `pull_request_target` event to the `on:` block in the workflow.
 - Remove `suppress_push_for_open_pull_request` from the check-spelling configuration.
 - If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).

+# missing-merge-head

+This is known to happen when a PR is reopened. check-spelling as of [v0.0.23](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.23) should be able to check spelling, but will not be able to upload a SARIF report as that requires information about the PR merge commit.

+## Resolution

+It's possible that the commit will be regenerated, but the simplest thing to do is to push a new commit.